humanagencyorg/vim-config/README.md

 ## Instructions

+1. Install `vim-plug` manager https://github.com/junegunn/vim-plug.
+After the installation you will be able to run `:PlugInstall` to get the plugins from `.vimrc` configuration file.

-1. Download your color scheme.  [tomorrow-theme](https://github.com/chriskempson/tomorrow-theme) is a great collection of color schemes.
+2. Download your color scheme.  [tomorrow-theme](https://github.com/chriskempson/tomorrow-theme) is a great collection of color schemes.
 The [Tomorrow Night Eighties](https://github.com/chriskempson/tomorrow-theme/blob/master/OS%20X%20Terminal/Tomorrow%20Night%20Eighties.terminal) is my personal favorite.

-2. Setup your `.vimrc`.
+3. Setup your `.vimrc`.
 Here is an example [`.vimrc`]() that sets up basic ruby plugins, line indents, etc.

-3. Restart any open Vim instances for the changes to take affect.
+4. Restart any open Vim instances for the changes to take affect.

 ## Reference